monghaii/matthewonghai13/README.md

 ### My name is Matthew Onghai 🤩

 I'm a web, machine learning and video game software engineer based in Austin, Texas.
-I am currently pursuing a Bachelors of Science and Arts (BSA) in Computer Science at the University of Texas at Austin (c.o.
-2021, May).

 I'm very passionate about expressing creativity in my pursuits and making things that people haven't seen before.
 As a result, I have many overlapping interests across the tech stack.
 I'm excited to see what we can work on together!